strongbrewio/strongbrewio.github.io/_posts/2018-05-02-looking-at-rxjs-schedulers.md

 ```
 If you know how the event loop works, you understand that 'script start' and 'script end' were logged first.
 The 'setTimeout' and 'promises' that get triggered were put on a queue to be executed when the call stack cleared.

-But what's a lesser know fact is that there are different queues.
+But what's a lesser known fact is that there are different queues.
 There is a microtask and a macrotask queue.
 A promise gets added to the microtask queue and a setTimeout to the macrotask queue.
 Whenever the call stack is cleared, the microtasks queue gets cleared first.
 Hence the 'promise1' is the next log statement we see.

 When a microtask is finished, the rest of the microtasks queue gets executed until the microtask queue is empty.
 That's the reason 'promise2' is logged next.
 So even if the second promise gets scheduled during the execution of the first, it still gets executed before the setTimeout.